jnodes/shenbury-ai/OPERATING-AGREEMENT.md

 ### 6.1 Company IP

-All intellectual property developed by The Company, including but not limited to the "Dynasty X" AI Protocol, remains the property of Shenbury Ltd.
+All intellectual property developed by The Company, including but not limited to the Shenbury AI Protocol, remains the property of Shenbury Ltd.

 ### 6.2 Open Source Components